What do you learn in the master's programme?

 A better idea of the programme?

 Would you like to know more about this VUB programme?
-Take part in our (online) study choice activities.
+Take part in our (online) activities.
 Browse through our brochure, chat with other students, ask questions to our professors in an online info session, read our alumni testimonials or attend an open lecture or info day.